Ariel-OOP/Exercise_0/README.md

-# This repository has moved to https://github.com/Ariel-OOP/WifiApp for Exercises 2 and onward.
+# This repository has moved to https://github.com/Ariel-OOP/WebWifiApp for Exercises 3 and onward.
+# This repository has moved to https://github.com/Ariel-OOP/WifiApp for Exercises 2.
 ## Go there to see the continuation of this project with added features and a GUI.

 # General Description <br />